 A shortage of modeling resources forced us to delay additional work on the French Creek.
 At this time, we are taking a phased approach to completing our study of French Creek and are now referring to that work as an “Alternative Restoration Plan.”
 The resulting product will contain water quality modeling that will show the benefits of various corrective actions such as planting trees and reconfiguring the shape of lower French Creek along with a plan for improving water quality.

 Status of the projects

-Pilchuck River Temperature/DO TMDL: We will complete the additional modeling work for the Pilchuck River in summer 2018.
-We are now drafting the Pilchuck River temperature/DO TMDL and expect to form an advisory group in fall/winter 2018.
+Pilchuck River Temperature/DO TMDL: We completed additional modeling work for the Pilchuck River in summer 2018.
+We are now drafting the Pilchuck River temperature/DO TMDL and expect to form an advisory group in spring 2019.
 Following advisory group meetings, we will gather public comment.